txt/fse16/doc/review4.md

 and look at what at _loss_ if we travel from _this_ to _that_ versus _that_ to _this_ (and the one we prefer is the one that _loss_es least).

+Formally, this is a domination test across the Pareto frontier.

 - First, we normalize _x,y_ to  0..1
 - Then we adjust the direction of the comparison depending on